preeeech/Soccer-Webscraper-Data-Pipeline/README.md

-# "Soccer-Webscraper-Data-Pipeline" Soccer Match Tool
+# "Soccer-Webscraper-Data-Pipeline" Soccer Match Tool"

 ## About The Project:
 Soccer Webscraper tool gives the ability to scrape data from Who Scored soccer website containing all match and player stats.
 This tool prepares and aggregates the scraped data and stores it into a database client called Supabase